 Winter wouldn’t be complete without a steaming glass of mulled wine, but what you’ll be drinking depends on where you are

-In the depths of winter, when the nights are long and cold, there’s nothing that can quite match a deliciously warm glass of mulled wine.
-And if you decide to make it yourself, the gorgeous aromas of spices and citrus permeating your entire house can really put you in the festive mood.
+In the depths of winter, when the nights are long and cold, there’s nothing that can quite match a warm glass of mulled wine.
+Spicy and aromatic, mulled wine is easy to make and share with your family and friends, putting everyone in the festive mood.

-Mulled wine recipes vary from country to country, though most share the basic ingredients of warm red wine, sugar and a variety of spices such as cinnamon, cloves, star anise and nutmeg.
+Traditionally, the main ingredients of mulled wine are a combination of red wine, sugar, cinnamon sticks, cloves, star anise and nutmeg.
 Citrus fruits are often added too, with orange slices studded with cloves being a popular ingredient.
 Other spirits such as brandy are often added to give the drink a bit more of a kick.

 Glögg is a term used for mulled wine in Sweden and other Scandinavian counties.
 The main ingredients are red wine, sugar, cinnamon, cardamom, ginger, cloves, bitter orange, and sometimes with a splash of Akvavit (a distilled spirit) or other liquor like Port and Madeira.
 There are a great many variations on the drink, but each version is deliciously sweet and thoroughly warming.
 Throughout the Nordic region, glögg is often paired with cheese, ginger biscuits, lussebullar (a type of sweet bun with saffron and raisins), and rice pudding.